slampalo/misc/cheatsheet.md

 ### **_Merge conflict_**
-> NOTE: Most of the time, git automatically merge contents from different sources for you as long as there is no conflict at all.
+> NOTE: In a normal situation, git automatically merge contents from different sources for you as long as there is no conflict at all.
-> So, how do the conflicts occur?
-> Every time we integrate contents from different sources (commits or branches), if the changes made from the different sources are at the same location, a conflict occurs, for example, you and your colleague have added difference contents to the same line.
 >
+> However, every time we integrate commit from one branch to another, if the changes made are at the same location, a conflict occurs.
+For example, you and your colleague have added difference contents to the same line or a file was deleted by you whilst was modified by he/she.
+It's always good to avoid multiple workers editing the same file if possible, otherwise, you have to deal with merge conflict.
 >
->
->
+> Since git is unable to determine which is the correct change, it cannot perform auto merge for you.
+In other words, you have to look through the changes via editor and communicate with your teammates, then keep one (or both) of the changes, delete the useless content and preform `git merge` MANUALLY.
 ---

 ## **Docker**